-Ethical Dilemmas That May Arise When Doing SoTL Research
+1.3 Ethical Dilemmas That May Arise When Doing SoTL Research

-Because Instructors typically conduct SoTL in their classrooms (current or former), SoTL practitioners frequently find themselves in the dual role of instructor and researcher.
+Because SoTL is typically conducted by instructors in their own classrooms (current or former), SoTL practitioners frequently find themselves in the dual role of both instructor and researcher.
 Ultimately, the instructor-researcher in SoTL is an instructor first.
 As MacLean and Poole (2010, pg.
 3) explain, "The teacher's responsibility to hold students' educational interests paramount provides an important perspective when considering ethical issues for research in teaching and learning."
-This dual role can raise a set of specific ethical dilemmas that require instructor-researchers to plan parts of the research carefully and to ask themselves challenging questions.
-Potential ethical dilemmas can arise concerning the following areas of ethical consideration.
-In the table below, we articulate several core principles for ethical practice that respond to these potentially dilemmatic areas of consideration and elaborate on them in the remainder of the document.
+This dual role can raise a set of specific ethical dilemmas that require instructor-researchers to carefully plan parts of the research and to ask themselves challenging questions.
+Potential ethical dilemmas can arise with respect to the following areas of ethical consideration.
+In the table below, we articulate several core principles for ethical practice that respond to these potentially dilemmatic areas of consideration, and elaborate on them in the remainder of the document.